Recording Videos

 Framing

 To frame your shot effectively, stand or sit close to the camera, and try to place your head and shoulders centrally in the frame; not too close and not too far.
-Place your camera so that it's at eye height, rather than above or under you, and try to keep it steady.
+Place your camera so that it's at eye-level, rather than above or under you, and try to keep it steady.

 Lighting

 Always make sure you are the brightest object in the picture.
 If you have a light source behind you, such as a window or a lamp, it will over-expose the scene and cause you to appear in silhouette.
-Facing the main light source, or placing a warm light in front of you, is ideal.
+Facing the main light source or placing a warm light in front of you is ideal.

-Similarly, try to avoid strong light from above or from the side, as this will cause unwanted shadows across your face.
+Similarly, try to avoid strong light from above or from the side as this will cause unwanted shadows across your face.

-However, do try and turn off any noticeably loud and distracting machines if you can, close your windows, make sure your mobile phone is on silent, and place programs such as Teams into do-not-disturb mode to disable notifications.
+We recommend turning off any noticeably loud and distracting machines if you can, close your windows, make sure your mobile phone is on silent, and place programs such as Teams into do-not-disturb mode to disable notifications.

 Video length